College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

 Social media is a different beast and should also be used to promote all upcoming events.
 Post them to Facebook, take a photo for Instagram, Tweet if you have to – but get the information out there and make sure they are accurate.

 Want to really engage with prospective recruits?
 Consider hosting branded parties and giving away company SWAG at events.
-College students love free gears.
+College students love free gear.
 Lastly, if you have segmented mailing lists, send company news to candidates to stay on top of their minds.

 college-recruiting-strategy